S Pass Singapore 2026: Eligibility, Salary Requirements and How to Apply

 What is S Pass Singapore?

-The S-Pass is a work visa in Singapore which is suitable for mid-level skilled foreign employees who are specialized technicians and advanced expertise in industries related to chemicals, electronics, aerospace engineering, marine, pharmaceuticals, and others.
-This pass is valid for a period of up to 2 years.
+The S Pass is a type of work visa in Singapore designed for mid-level skilled foreign employees, such as technicians and professionals with advanced expertise in sectors like chemicals, electronics, aerospace engineering, marine, pharmaceuticals, and other specialized industries.
+This pass is typically valid for up to 2 years and can be renewed, subject to eligibility.

 Eligibility Criteria For S Pass in Singapore